skoude/KotlinRestTemplate/README.md

 * `./gradlew build`
 * `./gradlew run`

 Now your server should be started..
 Just open your browser and try: [http://localhost:4567/hello](http://localhost:4567/hello)

+If you wan't to run just the tests, just execute:
+* `./gradlew test`

 `Main.kt` contains all the routes.